Skip To Content

 The future of legal tech innovation is all about the customer.
 Legal professionals who can pursue digital ventures in-house will deliver better value and improved experiences for their clients.
 This is what consumers expect.
 According to Clio’s 2020 “Legal Trends Report,” 37% of consumers prefer meeting their lawyers for the first time via videoconferencing technology, and 69% want to share documents electronically.

 Meeting modern demand is the key to survival.
 However, 97% of legal professionals struggle to secure sufficient IT budgets, and 41% lack the expertise needed to convince stakeholders that digitalization is necessary, according to EY’s 2021 “CEO Imperative Study.”
-In the end, those that prioritize digital innovation will thrive; those that forgo it will suffer from a competitive disadvantage.
+In the end, those law firms that prioritize digital innovation will thrive; those that forgo it will suffer from a competitive disadvantage.

 Digital Development & Implementation Decisions Research Report Knowledgebase